awesomeWM/awesome/docs/03-declarative-layout.md

 The `awful.tooltip` is a very simple `wibox` that allows to display text next to an object such as the mouse.

+The `naughty.layout.box` allows to provide custom widgets to use within the notifications.

 Finally, the `awful.titlebar`, while not technically a real `wibox`, acts exactly the same way and allows to attach widgets on each side of clients.